Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Stroll along the riverside

 The riverside is beautiful in Bonn.
-I never took a boat trip but, it is an option.
+I never took a boat trip, but it is an option.
 There are many people strolling alongside the river.

 Bonn